ultraq/jaxb-utilities/README.md

 	  </xsd:annotation>
 	</xsd:element>

-If editing Java classes directly, add an annotation to the date/time property and switch it to be a Joda `DateTime` type:
+Alternatively, to have existing Java classes that use Joda `DateTime` map to XML date/time, annotate your date properties like so:

 	@XmlJavaTypeAdapter(XMLDateTimeAdapter.class)
 	@XmlSchemaType(name = "date")